OCA Technical Specification

 }

 Example 12.
-Code snippet for an Entry Overlay (language: en).
+Code snippet for an Entry Overlay (language: en-UK).

 Unit Overlay